-AMPS physical therapy helps the brain to shift its focus from the pain to other beneficial functions.
-It also teaches ways to manage stress and helps in desensitization.
-The physical therapist will collaborate with other health care providers to ensure proper and comprehensive treatment.
+AMPS physical therapy helps the brain to shift its focus from pain to other beneficial functions.
+It also teaches ways to manage stress and helps with desensitization.
+The physical therapist will collaborate with other healthcare providers to ensure proper and comprehensive treatment.

 A treatment plan tailored to each patient’s needs will be created.
 The plan may include exercise to help one learn how to move without pain, relaxation techniques to help the patient manage stress, and mindfulness training.